Don't Wait for Heart Failure to Worsen

 If you have congestive heart failure, it can be frightening to not know when your heart failure is worsening.
-What if there was a way to have your heart monitored 24/7 and avoid hospitalization?2
+What if there was a way to have your heart remotely monitored and avoid hospitalization?2

 Patient featured is an employee of Abbott.